Tidings of Victory: Kinkaid in Europe

-The second volume is entitled "Uprising," in which Kinkaid is given command of his own ship, Swift, of sixteen guns.
-His assignment is threefold: to deliver a diplomat bearing a copy of the Declaration of Independence to the Dutch free port of St. Eustatia in the Caribbean, to assist a major of marines with a mysterious assignment that takes them to the jungle island of Dominica, inhabited by cannibalistic Caribe Indians, and to gain information of any pirate activity in the Virgin Islands that may interfere with American shipping from St. Eustatia to American shores.
+The second volume is entitled "Uprising," in which Kinkaid is given command of his own ship, Swift, of sixteen guns, his assignment to assist a major of marines with a mysterious assignment that takes them to the jungle island of Dominica, inhabited by cannibalistic Caribe Indians, and to gain information of any pirate activity in the Virgin Islands that may interfere with American shipping from St. Eustatia to American shores.
 Cover art by the author.

 Michael Winston also wrote "Sunset of the Iroquois," an epic novel about Washington's 1779 invasion of the Iroquois lands of New York State, and the Sgt.
 Smith World War II trilogy, about a squad of soldiers in the First Infantry Division.

 - Binding: Paperback, 318 pages

 - Used Book in Good Condition